-During normal prenatal development: As the organs inside an unborn baby's belly are forming, the intestines push out through a hole in the belly wall.
+During normal prenatal development: As the organs inside an unborn baby's belly form, the intestines push out through a hole in the belly wall.
 Later, they twist and move back inside the belly, and the hole closes.

 When a baby has gastroschisis: The intestines stay outside of the belly, keeping the hole in the belly wall from closing.
 When the baby is born, the intestines are visible.
 Often, they're damaged from weeks of soaking in the amniotic fluid in the womb (uterus).
-The baby needs urgent treatment.
+The baby needs treatment right away.

 What Are the Signs & Symptoms of Gastroschisis?

 A baby born with gastroschisis will lose heat and water very quickly from the intestines, causing:

 - a body temperature that gets too low (hypothermia)

 Other organs may stick out along with the intestines, including the baby's: